 I was also one of the founders of Pit Bulls for People, an organization dedicated to helping homeless pit bulls (which includes many different breeds) find loving, forever homes.
 I helped run this organization for four years.

-To add to all that, I'm a volunteer with Soul Dog Rescue, an organization that provides low cost spay and neuter for animals on the Navajo Reservation.
-I work in intake, surgical recovery, and in the down time, I rescue strays off the streets.
-I have been involved in many amazing rescues, and have seen these, once stray, dogs adopted in fantastic families.
+To add to all that, I was a volunteer with Soul Dog Rescue, an organization that provides low cost spay and neuter for animals on the Navajo Reservation.
+I worked in intake, surgical recovery, and in the down time, I rescued strays off the streets.
+I have been involved in many amazing rescues, and have seen these, once stray, dogs adopted by fantastic families.

-I've been doing this for around two years.
+I did this work for around two years.

-Aside from the work with animals, I am also a lover of photography.
+Aside from my previous work with animals, I am also a lover of photography.
 I have done two internships with photography studios and enjoy capturing photos of animals and landscape.